-Smith gave a brief overview of the last quarter-century of his life and his unexpected journey of finding the Church, losing his testimony, actively fighting against the Church, and then reconverting to the gospel once more.
+Smith gave a brief overview of the last quarter-century of his life and his unexpected journey of finding the Church, losing his testimony, actively fighting against the Church, and then returning to the gospel once more.

-Smith recalls, “I said, ‘No sir.
+Smith recalls, “I said, ‘No, sir.
 That’s just the Reader’s Digest condensed version.
 I figured you’re a busy man.’
 And he said, ‘I want to hear your whole story.’”

 Finding the Gospel

-“I happened to open the book up to 3 Nephi, and I read [about Jesus Christ’s visit to the Americas] and I went, ‘Whoa, so He visited here?
-That would make sense,’” Smith says.
+“I happened to open up the book to 3 Nephi,” Smith says.
+“I read [about Jesus Christ’s visit to the Americas], and I went, ‘Whoa, so He visited here?
+That would make sense.’”

 Smith was so impressed by what he read that he went straight to the phone book to look up The Church of Jesus Christ of Latter-day Saints.
-“It listed wards and stakes.
-That meant nothing to me, but it was lunch time, so I called the stake,” Smith recalls with a laugh.
+“It listed ‘wards’ and ‘stakes.’
+That meant nothing to me, but it was lunch time, so I called the ‘stake,’” Smith recalls with a laugh.
 The stake president, who had briefly stopped in his office to pick up something he had forgotten, just happened to be there to answer Smith’s call and connected him with the missionaries.

-“When I was a kid, elementary-school age, I used to have this reoccurring dream every night for a year.
-Three people that in my mind I knew were Peter, James, and John were in heaven, and they were walking away,” Smith says.
-As the three figures walked away, the clouds parted and a ladder descended from the heavens, leading to earth.
-Then a voice came, speaking to the men, who nodded and began descending the ladder.
+“When I was a kid, elementary-school age, I used to have this recurring dream every night for a year,” Smith says.
+In the dream, Peter, James, and John were in heaven walking away from him as the clouds parted and a ladder descended from the heavens, leading to earth.
+Then a voice came, speaking to the three men, who nodded and began descending the ladder.

 Getting Baptized and Losing Faith

-It was during this time Smith attended the Hill Cumorah Pageant in Palmyra, New York.
-“There were a lot of anti-Mormon protestors around,” Smith recalls.
+It was during this time that Smith attended the Hill Cumorah Pageant in Palmyra, New York.
+“There were a lot of anti-Mormon protestors around,” he recalls.
 “And I debated with them—that was my third year of law school.
 I came back from that wanting to be the smartest Mormon ever so I could debate with these folks and show them the error of their ways.
-But the more I studied, the more I discovered things I didn’t believe and hadn’t heard before.”
+But the more I studied, the more I discovered things that I didn’t believe and hadn’t heard before.”

 Fighting Against the Church

-Even as an active anti-Mormon, however, Smith’s connection to the Church never fully disappeared.
-Smith met a friend on a debate board, a Mormon named Mike.
+Even while actively fighting against Latter-day Saint beliefs, however, Smith’s connection to the Church never fully disappeared.
+On one debate board, he met a member of the Church named Mike.
 Despite debating viciously against one another, the two became friends.
 “Mike kept saying, ‘You’ll be LDS someday,’” Smith remembers.
-Mike’s insistence seemed not only impossible but insane.
+At the time, Mike’s insistence seemed not only impossible but insane.